NVIDIA/deepops/README.md

 * 1 or more CPU-only servers for management
   * 3 or more servers can be used for high-availability
-  * Minimum: 200GB hard disk, 8GB RAM
+  * Minimum: 4 CPU cores, 16GB RAM, 100GB hard disk
+    * More storage required if storing containers in registry, etc.
+    * More RAM required if running more services on kubernetes or using one/few servers
   * Ubuntu 16.04 LTS installed
 * 1 or more DGX compute nodes
 * Laptop or workstation for provisioning/deployment